 Pursuant to a summary judgment dated May 7, 2020, NEGMA obtained a decision partially responding to its claims ordering us under penalty (which amounted to €7 thousand), to pay damages to NEGMA in an amount of €378 thousand and to deliver to NEGMA 2,050,000 of our ordinary shares.
 This delivery of 2,050,000 shares to NEGMA were valued at €1,394 thousand and were considered as a financial indemnity.
 The financial indemnity, including damages totaling €1,779 thousand was then recorded as financial expense during the period (€1,394 thousand against equity and €385 thousand (including €7 thousand in penalties) paid to NEGMA).
 The summary judgement does not extinguish the potential liability due to NEGMA.
 We appealed this decision to the Court of Appeals of Paris.
 By decision dated November 18, 2020, the Court of Appeal reversed the May 7, 2020 order and ordered NEGMA to pay the costs of the trial and appeal proceedings.
-As a result, NEGMA is required to return the 2,050,000 ordinary shares to us and pay us an amount of €378 thousand.
-NEGMA has not yet satisfied these obligations as of the date of this prospectus.
+As a result, NEGMA was ordered to return the 2,050,000 ordinary shares to us and pay us an amount of €378 thousand.
+NEGMA has satisfied these obligations as of the date of this prospectus by paying €419 thousand (including penalty interest and legal costs) and delivering 2,050,000 ordinary shares to us on January 19, 2021.
 NEGMA has two months to appeal this decision.
 In addition, NEGMA initiated proceedings on the merits in order to obtain what had not been awarded by the May 7, 2020 court order.
-Further hearings on the merits are expected to occur in early 2021.
+Since the decision of the Court of Appeals of Paris dated November 18, 2020, NEGMA has modified its claims on the merits in order to obtain 7,000,000 shares.
+The next hearing in the proceedings on the merits is scheduled for February 8, 2021 for closing arguments.